paintedlykon/zoolgbt/content/organize-your-life-with-10-simple-rule-copy-copy-copy.md

 description = "This is meta description" image = "/images/featured-post/post-1.jpg"
-tags = ["Philosophy", "Photos"] title = "Games to play with non-human friends & companions this summer!" type = "featured"
+tags = ["Philosophy", "Photos"] title = "Our mission and goals at ZooMagazine!" type = "featured"

 +++